praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

       Screenshot of the service on AWS Lambda Functions:
      ![Screenshot of the lambda function](https://user-images.githubusercontent.com/108292818/209393198-e5b82d5c-03d2-4b55-8bdf-0e038b425e5c.PNG)

-      Prediction from the service when 2nd url variable(lamda-rest-api endpoint) was used to test the deployment and the model.
+      Prediction from the service when 2nd url variable(lambda-rest-api endpoint in the file lambda_predict_test.py) was used to test the deployment and the model.
      ![Screenshot of the AWS lambda function working](https://user-images.githubusercontent.com/108292818/209398516-6cf1f486-c294-4629-be72-c906d4566c4b.PNG)